 - 19.1 Students must ensure that all assessed work presented is their own and that it fully acknowledges the work and opinions of others.
 It is the student's responsibility to ensure that they do not commit any form of academic misconduct or gain unfair advantage in any other way.
-Academic misconduct may be proven to have taken place even if the student has not gained any unfair advantage by doing so. - 19.2 Academic misconduct is considered to be a serious offence by the university, and action will be taken against any student who contravenes these regulations through negligence, foolishness or deliberate intent. - 19.3 Allegations of academic misconduct will be addressed fairly and consistently, using a threestage process of informal and formal investigation and action. - 19.4 An allegation of academic misconduct that has been dismissed as a disciplinary offence may still incur an academic penalty for poor scholarship. - 19.5 An allegation of academic misconduct may be made at any point during the student's period of registration, or after an award has been made. - 19.6 This policy and procedures apply to all students.
+Academic misconduct may be proven to have taken place even if the student has not gained any unfair advantage by doing so. - 19.2 Academic misconduct is considered to be a serious offence by the university, and action will be taken against any student who contravenes these regulations through negligence, foolishness or deliberate intent. - 19.3 Allegations of academic misconduct will be addressed fairly and consistently, using a three-stage process of informal and formal investigation and action. - 19.4 An allegation of academic misconduct that has been dismissed as a disciplinary offence may still incur an academic penalty for poor scholarship. - 19.5 An allegation of academic misconduct may be made at any point during the student's period of registration, or after an award has been made. - 19.6 The academic misconduct policy applies to all higher education students. - 19.7 Procedures for investigation of allegations and penalties for students on taught programmes (or studying taught modules as part of a postgraduate research degree) are set out in Section 19.15-32 and 19.56-58.
 Where a student is registered on a programme validated by another awarding body, including SQA, the specific action to be taken may be influenced by the requirements of that body.
-See also the 'Centre and candidate malpractice and maladministration policy and procedure' for SQA HE provision.
+See also the 'Centre and candidate malpractice and maladministration policy and procedure' for SQA HE provision. - 19.8 Procedures for investigation of allegations and penalties for students on postgraduate research degrees are set out in Section 19.33-42 and 19.61.